-I am currently involved in CLARIAH, a Dutch Science Foundation (NWO) project that aims at building a distributed infrastructure for the humanities and social sciences.
+As a postdoctoral researcher I was involved in CLARIAH, a Dutch Science Foundation (NWO) project that aims at building a distributed infrastructure for the humanities and social sciences.
 I completed my PhD in 2016, with the thesis Refining Statistical Data on the Web, under the supervision of Frank van Harmelen, Stefan Schlobach and Andrea Scharnhorst (browse it, or order a printed copy).
 I had an unconditional support from Data Archiving and Networked Services and the eHumanities Group of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 Until 2011, I developed semantic-based tools to support legal decision making at the Institute of Law and Technology.

 - CEDAR.
 Census Data Open Linked: Dutch census data in a web of global cultural and historic information.
 Funder: KNAW, Computational Humanities Programme, 2011-2015.